Larry King, broadcasting giant for half-century, dies at 87

 “It was important to me to come across as a ‘big man,”’ he wrote in his autobiography, which meant “I made a lot of money and spread it around lavishly.”

 He accumulated debts and his first broken marriages (he was married eight times to seven women).
 He gambled, borrowed wildly and failed to pay his taxes.
-He also became involved with a shady financier in a scheme to bankroll an investigation of President Kennedy’s assassination.
+He also became involved with a shady financier in a scheme to bankroll an investigation of President John Kennedy’s assassination.
 But when King skimmed some of the cash to pay his overdue taxes, his partner sued him for grand larceny in 1971.
 The charges were dropped, but King’s reputation appeared ruined.

 King lost his radio show and, for several years, struggled to find work.
 But by 1975 the scandal had largely blown over and a Miami station gave him another chance.
 Regaining his local popularity, King was signed in 1978 to host radio’s first nationwide call-in show.